Bioconductor/bioconductor.org/content/developers/how-to/deprecation.md

 This causes a warning to be emitted whenever a user calls
 <code>myOldFunc()</code>.
 See <code>?.Deprecated</code> for more information.

-Indicate in the man page of the old function that it has been deprecated, and suggest a replacement function.
-Be sure the old function is not called in man page examples or vignette code chunks; <code>R CMD check</code> should report this.

-Ensure that if the user enters:

-    help("myOldFunc-deprecated")

-that they are shown the manual page for the original old function, which should mention that the function is deprecated and point users towards the replacement function.

-Additionally, a man page reachable by

-    help("myPackageName-deprecated")
+Replace the documentation of the function with a stub that points to the replacement function.
+Do this by (1) removing the man page of the deprecated function (or references to the function on man pages documenting several functions) and (2) creating or adding to a man page listing functions to be deprecated, e.g.

+    \name{pkg-deprecated}
+    \alias{myOldFunc}
+    \title{Deprecated functions in package \sQuote{pkg}}

+    \description{
+      These functions are provided for compatibility with older versions of \sQuote{pkg} only, and will be defunct at the next release.
+    }

+    \details{

-should list the functions in your package that are deprecated and discuss the appropriate replacement functions.
-See
+      The following functions are deprecated and will be made defunct; use the replacement indicated below:

-    help("base-deprecated")

-for an example.
+      \itemize{

+        \item{myOldFunc: \code{\link{newFunc}}}

+      }
+    }

 *** Step 2: Mark the function as defunct ***

 In the next release cycle, after your function has been deprecated, it must be made defunct in the devel branch.
 This means a call to the old function will return an informative error but not run any additional code.
 Example:

     myOldFunc <- function()
     {